 Do you have set changeover days?

 Our typical changeover days are Thursday, Friday and Saturday, except for a small selection of properties, which have two changeover days during peak periods (Friday and Monday).
-Out of season, we are often able to accommodate arrivals on alternative days that are not shown online.
+Out of season, we're often able to accommodate arrivals on alternative days that aren't shown online.
 Please contact our team to discuss this further.

 Every guest can expect to find a welcome hamper upon arrival, including fresh goods such as bread, milk, breakfast items, scones/cake, sundry items and cupboard essentials including tea and coffee.
 Each property also provides Wi-Fi, high quality linen and towels, logs (where relevant), dishwasher tablets, tea towels and hand wash.
 Our minimum standards ensure you have everything you need for a memorable stay, but some properties may provide alternative or slightly varied items, so please request detailed information from our team before your stay, if required.